peteroupc/peteroupc.github.io/bernsupp.md

 In the following results:

-- A _strictly bounded factory function_ means a continuous function on the closed unit interval, with a minimum of greater than 0 and a maximum of less than 1.
 - A _modulus of continuity_ of a function _f_, denoted $\omega(\delta)$, means a nonnegative and nowhere decreasing function where, for each $\delta\ge 0$, $\text{abs}(f(x)-(f(y))\le\omega(\delta)$ whenever $x$ and $y$ are in $f$'s domain and no more than $\delta$ apart.
 Loosely speaking, $\omega(\delta)$ is greater than or equal to $f$'s maximum range in a window of size $\delta$ or less.
 The modulus of continuity reflects the "regularity" of $f$; generally, the smaller it is, the more "regular".
 - A function _f_(_&lambda;_) is _polynomially bounded_ if both _f_(_&lambda;_) and 1&minus;_f_(_&lambda;_) are greater than or equal to min(_&lambda;_<sup>_n_</sup>, (1&minus;_&lambda;_)<sup>_n_</sup>) for some integer _n_ (Keane and O'Brien 1994\)[^28].
 For examples, see "[**About Bernoulli Factories**](https://peteroupc.github.io/bernoulli.html#About_Bernoulli_Factories)".